Documentation Index

 Fast forward many years, and now people want to use Livewire on wireless links where there is high jitter.
 Fortunately, some foresight makes this possible.

-There are two (now 3 with AES67) flavors of network audio packets.
-One is Real-time streams (we call these Live Stereo) where you need there to be no delay.
-Think of talking into a microphone and listening to your headphones.
-The "average" person can't tolerate more than about 8 to 10 milliseconds of delay, or things start to sound "out of phase" with what the bones in our ear pick up as we speak.
-That's why the Live Stereo streams are in .25ms packets—thousands of tiny packets at a very high rate.
+There are two (now three, with AES67) flavors of network audio packets.
+One is Real-time streams (we call these Live Stereo), where you need there to be virtually no delay.
+Think of talking into a microphone and listening on headphones.
+Most people begin to notice delays somewhere around 8–10 milliseconds, so minimizing latency is important.
+Live Stereo streams use very small 0.25 ms packets sent at a very high rate.

 Configuring the nodes at the "remote" end